Jordan-Prescott/odins_spear/docs/docs/methods/trunk-groups/put-group-trunk-groups-call-capacity.md

 # 📞 PUT - Group Trunk Groups Call Capacity

 Updates the trunking call capacity in the specified group.
+NOTE: The max available active calls cannot be changed here.
+Please see service_providers_trunk_group_call_capacity to update this.

 ### Parameters&#x20;